“I think acting is about helping an audience to experience exactly what you as an actor are feeling in that moment.”

 Benedict, who holds a degree in psychology and neuroscience, started acting in earnest when he was in his late teens as a member of Durham Student Theatre, the union for drama at Durham University.
 He appeared in numerous productions, including Shakespeare plays.

 Together with a few friends, Benedict wrote and produced a new show for the Edinburgh Fringe 2009 that won the Sell-Out Show Award.

-Read our brilliant interview with Benedict, who is currently making his West End debut playing ‘Howard Bailey’ in the fantastic musical fairy tale Betwixt! at Trafalgar Studios.
+Read our brilliant interview with Benedict, who at the time of the interview, was making his West End debut playing ‘Howard Bailey’ in the fantastic musical fairy tale Betwixt! at Trafalgar Studios.

 When did you first realise that you wanted to be on the stage?

 When I was about 8 or 9 I made the decision that I wanted to be an actor, but then I joined a drama group and suddenly became incredibly shy and got stage fright during one of my first performances.
 I became even more nervous about performing when I was at school, so it wasn’t until about the age of 18 that I started acting again.
 But the seed had begun growing early – I just didn’t pay attention to it until I was older!